OPS-E2E-PPE/VBA-Docs/api/Visio.ServerPublishOptions.ExcludePage.md

 | **visLangLocal**|0|The page name is a local name.|
 | **visLangUniversal**|1|The page name is a universal name.|

+> [!NOTE]
- **Note**  Excluding a page does not remove that page from the document?it merely prevents that page from appearing in the browser when the file is published as a VDW file.
+> Excluding a page does not remove that page from the document&mdash;it merely prevents that page from appearing in the browser when the file is published as a VDW file.
 Because excluded pages remain in the document, they increase the size of the document and, hence, may negatively affect performance.
 For this reason, it is a good idea to use the **[Page.Delete](Visio.Page.Delete.md)** method to permanently delete unwanted pages from the document.

 Calling the **ExcludePage** method corresponds to clearing the check box for a page in the **Pages** list in the **Publish Settings** dialog box (click the **File** tab, click **Save & Send**, click **Save to SharePoint**, click **Web Drawing (*.vdw)**, click **Save As**, and then click **Options**).